jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Deceased/The Bone King.md

 Working out of [[Langston]].
 Has one of the largest crews, known as the Bone Hunters.
 They take down Leviathans (AKA Krakens) that other crews steer away from.
 Of note, leviathans are harvested at [[Bloodgulch Meatworks]] where much if not all of [[Spark]] originates from.  [[Alexi Faraday]] is broaching a deal to by his [[Pieces of The Inevitable|artifact]] for a hefty price.

 His rule over Langston comes primarily from gold which he earns through tincture production and leviathan hunting.
+Destroyed any competing Kraken hunting crews except The Rust Alley Whalers who were on their last legs.

 Keeps a zombified Cresnic One Eye as a prisoner on his ship.
 This was the previous the captain of the ship who had a cursed sword that Elhorn now has driven through his body pinning him to the deck of the ship.

 ### Current Activities
-Wants to sell his and The Remants' [[Pieces of The Inevitable]] to [[Alexi Faraday]] Is currently, aggressively hunting them down in order to presumably kill them and realize this goal
+Elhorn sought to sell both his and The Remnants' [[Pieces of The Inevitable]] to [[Alexi Faraday]] and aggressively pursued them with the intent to kill them and fulfill this goal.
+After Faraday revealed the group's location, Elhorn launched an attack on Barrowmoor Island with his entire fleet but was ultimately killed by Varrick.
+Reborn into one of his clones, the remaining clones were later destroyed by Faraday.
+The group confronted Elhorn again as he attempted to flee Langston and killed him again.
+They released the zombified Cresnik One Eye, who proceeded to devour Elhorn's body.

-Destroyed any competing Kraken hunting crews except The Rust Alley Whalers who are on their last legs

 ### Personality Traits
 Unstable, unpredictable, cruel
-Is exhausted being surrounded by idiots and sycophant's
+Was exhausted being surrounded by idiots and sycophant's

 ### Relation to The Remnants
 Forced the group to present themselves to his ship in order to demand their loyalty and skill as members of his crew